-Registrations for upcoming Australia-ASEAN Youth Forums in Queensland and Victoria are now open!
+Registrations for our Australia-ASEAN Youth Forum in Sydney and Melbourne are now open!

 The Australia-ASEAN Youth Forum is a new full-day program designed to deepen students’ understanding of the member countries of the Association of Southeast Asian Nations (ASEAN) and Australia’s relationship with the region through role-play.

 Popular amongst university students, simulations of international and regional organisation meetings such as Model United Nations are a great way to engage Year 10 students in contemporary issues.

 In this active learner-centred exercise, students are asked to represent and simulate a meeting between the leaders of Australia and the member nations of ASEAN.
 Throughout the day they will have the opportunity to present their countries’ position on some of the issues they, as nations and as a community, are facing; and discuss and propose solutions to these issues.
 The aim for students will be to reach mutually agreeable solutions as delegates, through negotiation and consensus building, which will be captured in a final document.